The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 The Story

-I built The Architect to fix this.
-It’s an open-source autonomous development lifecycle layer that wraps your AI coding CLI.
-It adds what these agents lack: comprehensive planning, rigorous completion verification, intelligent retries, quality review, and persistent memory.
-Provider-agnostic, it supports Claude Code CLI, Codex CLI, and OpenCode CLI.
-Available on PyPI, it ships itself.
-Build 10042 marks the effort to stabilise the tool through autonomous operations.
+So I built The Architect — an open-source autonomous development lifecycle layer that wraps your AI coding CLI and adds what’s missing: planning, completion verification, retry intelligence, quality review, and persistent memory.
+It’s provider-agnostic, working with Claude Code CLI, Codex CLI, and OpenCode CLI.
+Available on PyPI, The Architect shipped itself.
+Build 10042 marks how many autonomous operations it took to stabilise it.

 The Pain: You Are the Orchestration Layer